tamirpomerantz/-Personal/README.md

 ## Installation

 1. **Clone or copy** this repository into your screenshots folder.
-2. Open a terminal in the `server` folder.
+2. Open a terminal in the `じ Personal` folder.
 3. Install the required Node.js dependencies by running:

  ```bash